plusserver/docs/content/en/storage-backup/s3-storage/introduction/s3-pricing/index.md

 In this service class, the following storage policies apply:

 -   Objects are generally stored with Erasure Coding to ensure efficient and durable storage.
 -   For objects smaller than 1 MB, storage with replication is preferred over Erasure Coding.
 -   A minimum billing size of 128 KB is applied, meaning even smaller objects will be invoiced at this size.

-### S3 Service Class "Mirror" (<bucketname>-mirr)
+### S3 Service Class "Mirror" (\<bucketname>-mirr)

 For this service class, the following guidelines apply:

 -   All objects in this bucket are mirrored to a different GEO location to provide additional redundancy.
 This means that a complete Erasure Coding object, for example, in Cologne, has a copy of the same object stored in Hamburg.
 -   Objects smaller than 1 MB are stored with replication and also mirrored.
 -   A minimum billing size of 128 KB is applied.

-### S3 Service Class "Replication" (<bucketname>-repl)
+### S3 Service Class "Replication" (\<bucketname>-repl)

 For this service class, the following guidelines apply:

 -   All objects in this bucket are stored as replication between two GEO locations, such as between Cologne and Hamburg.
 A copy is kept in both Hamburg and Cologne.
 -   A minimum billing size of 128 KB is applied.

 ### Additional Information for Storage Policies